CALL OR TEXT US NOW

 SMI was enacted to minimize losses and help financially troubled homeowners avoid foreclosure.
 The program specifically targets government-sponsored agencies Fannie Mae and Freddie Mac, two of the leading insurers in the nation.
 Currently, the program works in tangent with a new government initiative enacted this year called the Principal Reduction Modification Program (PRMP).

 PRMP is a one-time program for underwater borrowers that need assistance meeting monthly mortgage payments.
 This new program builds on the pre-existing SMI.
 If the homeowners can meet the lower payments and accept the lender’s final modification, the principal forbearance amount instituted by SMI will be forgiven.
 This means that homeowners who qualify for a PRMP will not have to pay back portions of their loans ever.
-It’s a greatly limited program for borrowers that need foreclosure help in San Antonio, TX.
+It’s a greatly limited program for borrowers that need foreclosure help in Dallas, TX.

 If homeowners can’t qualify for any of the multitudes of loan modification programs or seek general consultation, the U.S. Department of Housing and Urban Development (HUD) offers free housing counseling services.
 By contacting an HUD-approved foreclosure avoidance counselor, homeowners can receive information and assistance necessary to avoid foreclosure.
 This option can be found conveniently on HUD’s website and is no-cost foreclosure help from the government.